 Founded in 1846 by Philadelphia-born Cornelia Connelly, the Society of the Holy Child Jesus is an international order of women religious who participate in ministries of education, health care, social work, pastoral care, administration and law.
 Although many elementary and secondary schools are sponsored by the Society worldwide, Rosemont College is the single institution of higher education that was founded by the sisters and carries on their heritage.

 The life of Cornelia Connelly was anything but typical.
 Born in Philadelphia, Pennsylvania on January 15, 1809, Cornelia defied the norms of her time.
 She became a wife, mother of five children, Catholic nun, and ultimately, the Foundress of the Society of the Holy Child Jesus, an order of Roman Catholic Sisters.

 Cornelia’s spirit of boundless love, compassionate zeal, and steadfast faith continues to influence the work the Sisters of the Holy Child do today.

-Rooted in Catholicism, Rosemont College welcomes all faiths, and is guided by the educational principles of Cornelia Connelly and the society of the Holy Child Jesus to meet the needs of the time.
+Rooted in Catholicism, Rosemont College welcomes all faiths and is guided by the educational principles of Cornelia Connelly and the Society of the Holy Child Jesus to meet the needs of the time.

-View The Mission
+View the Mission

 To enable the College to learn the theme, all of the constituencies of the College receive a mission theme prayer card and a bulletin board banner.
 A large mission banner decorates the entrance to Cardinal Hall, a daily reminder of the theme.
 Professors integrate the theme into classes where appropriate; staff meetings reflect on the theme; mission theme orientations are shared with all new members of the college community; first year students study the theme in their seminar course.
-The mission lays the foundation for the Campus Ministry office and the Cornelian Service Corps where students learn to put the College mission into action.